JemmyKuria/Phase_3_project/README.md

 Stroke is one of the leading causes of death and long-term disability, and timely prevention is often the key to reducing its impact.
 The challenge for many healthcare providers lies in identifying high-risk patients before symptoms appear.
 Rather than relying solely on reactive care, there’s a need for a data-driven approach that can flag individuals who might be more susceptible to strokes.
 By using machine learning to analyze patient data, this project aims to fill that gap — offering an efficient way to detect potential stroke cases early and enable preventative action.

 ### Stakeholder
 This solution is primarily intended for hospital systems that manage large numbers of patients and aim to optimize preventive care.
-However, the benefits also extend to other stakeholders: insurance companies could use such models to manage risk profiles more effectively, and public health agencies may apply these insights at a broader scale to improve community health planning.
+However, the benefits also extend to other stakeholders: public health agencies may apply these insights at a broader scale to improve community health planning.
 Each of these groups has a vested interest in improving early detection strategies.

 ### Business Impact
 A well-performing prediction model offers real value on multiple levels.
 For patients, it can mean earlier treatment, fewer complications, and a better chance at recovery.
 For healthcare systems, it translates to more efficient use of resources, fewer emergency interventions, and reduced long-term care costs.
 Over time, widespread use of predictive tools like this could lead to a noticeable drop in stroke rates, easing the burden on public health infrastructure while saving lives.

-### PROJECT AIM
+### Objectives
-The goal of this project is to build predictive models that can accurately assess the risk of stroke based on individual health profiles.
-Using machine learning algorithms, the project analyzes medical and lifestyle-related data to uncover hidden patterns and key risk indicators.
-The aim is to develop a robust system capable of supporting early diagnosis and informing proactive healthcare decisions by training and comparing multiple models which ultimately contibutes to faster intervention and better patient outcomes.
+To develop a predictive model that can accurately classify whether a person is at risk of having a stroke based on medical and demographic data.

+To handle class imbalance in the dataset using appropriate resampling techniques and evaluation metrics that reflect the performance on the minority (stroke) class.

+To compare the performance of different classification algorithms (Logistic Regression, Random Forest, XGBoost) using metrics such as recall, precision, F1-score, accuracy, and ROC AUC.

+To select and fine-tune the best model through hyperparameter tuning in order to improve its ability to identify stroke cases while minimizing false negatives.

 # DATA DESCRIPTION